chihyang/CPP_Primer/chap02/README.md

 ##Exercise 2.38

-> Describe the differences in type deduction between decltype and auto.
-Give an example of an expression where auto and decltype will deduce the same type and an example where they will deduce differing types.
+> Describe the differences in type deduction between _decltype_ and _auto_.
+Give an example of an expression where _auto_ and _decltype_ will deduce the same type and an example where they will deduce differing types.

 ##Exercise 2.39